-Course content is divided into topic-specific modules and each module will be accompanied by content-specific outlines and handouts.
-Videos for all content have been prerecorded and are almost identical to an in-class, face-to-face modality.
-You will find the course to be organized and it is easy to follow the flow of information.
+This modular presentation includes a variety of resources to guide your mastery of the content.
+Outlines and handouts will provide structure and explanations.
+Videos for all content have been prerecorded and are nearly identical to an in-class, face-to-face modality.
+You will find the course well organized, making it easy to follow the flow of information.

-Correspondence between the instructor and the class is frequent, typically twice per week.
-I am also available to meet with students through Zoom.
+Communication with the class is frequent, and we will meet weekly.
+There will also be regular announcements on Blackboard.
+I am available to meet with students via Zoom.
 Student-student interactions may occur on a discussion board on Blackboard.